xbst/KUSBA/README.md

 ![v2.0.1](./Images/201_RND.png)

 Some minor changes to the v2.0.
-Uses M3 screws for mounting instead of M2.5, pads instead of THT pins for SWDIO, SWCLK, GND, ability to use an alternative external flash (because W25Q16JVSNIQ can go out of stock sometimes), and a better name; now called "Klipper USB Accelerometer" instead of "ADXL345 MCU 2: Electric Boogaloo".
+Uses M3 screws for mounting instead of M2.5, pads instead of THT pins for SWDIO, SWCLK, GND, ability to use an alternative external flash (because W25Q16JVSNIQ can go out of stock sometimes).
 Designed in April 2022.

 <br>